Joanna Gaines Shares Sweet Photos Of Baby Crew As Family Vacations In Tulum

 The 9-month-old sits in his little jumper and appears to be content as he looks out into the beautiful blue ocean water.
 The next photo shows Joanna and one of her girls walking down the sidewalk with their arms around one another.
 And the last photo in the series shows he entire Gaines crew sitting on the beach and enjoying dinner.

-That is the only post that Gaines has shared from the family trip but it has already received a ton of attention from her 10 million plus followers.
-So far, the post has already earned the former Fixer Upper star 686,000 comments in addition to 2,700 plus comments and growing.
+That is the only post that Gaines has shared from the family trip but it has already received a ton of attention from her 10 million-plus followers.
+So far, the post has already earned the former Fixer Upper star 686,000 comments in addition to 2,700-plus comments and growing.
 Some fans took to the post to gush over how adorable baby Crew is while countless others commented on the photo to let Joanna know that they’re happy she had a great trip.

 “How sweet I love you whole family you are very sweet person and mother GOD blessed you family,” one follower wrote.